particle-iot/docs/src/content/reference/firmware.md

 Retrieve the current time in the configured timezone as seconds since January 1, 1970 (commonly known as "Unix time" or "epoch time").
 This time is affected by the timezone setting.

+Note that the functions in the `Time` class expect times in UTC time, so the result from this should be used carefully.

 ### zone()